p3zo/chord-progressions/docs/index.md

 # Introduction

-Chord Progressions is a Python library with tools to help extract, analyze, and generate chord progressions.
+Chord Progressions is a Python library with tools to extract, analyze, and generate chord progressions.

 This library defines a chord as a set of two or more notes, and a chord progression as an ordered sequence of chords with specified durations.
 Various theories of music have more specific definitions of these concepts.
-This library imposes few constraints in order to be useful for many musical contexts.
+This library imposes few constraints in order to be useful in many musical contexts.

 ## Installation